Infanticide (zoology): By females

 Jacana jacana females carry out infanticide.

 Females are also known to display infanticidal behavior.
 This may appear unexpected, as the conditions described above do not apply.
 Males are not always an unlimited resource though—in some species, males provide parental care to their offspring, and females may compete indirectly with others by killing their offspring, freeing up the limiting resource that the males represent.
 This has been documented in research by Stephen Emlen and Natalie Demong on wattled jacanas (Jacana jacana), a tropical wading bird.
 In the wattled jacana, it is exclusively the male sex that broods, while females defend their territory.
 In this experiment Demong and Emlen found that removing females from a territory resulted in nearby females attacking the chicks of the male in most cases, evicting them from their nest.
 The males then fertilized the offending females and cared for their young.
 Emlen describes how he "shot a female one night, and ... by first light a new female was already on the turf.
 I saw terrible things—pecking and picking up and throwing down chicks until they were dead.
 Within hours she was soliciting the male, and he was mounting her the same day.
 The next night I shot the other female, then came out the next morning and saw the whole thing again."

 Infanticide is also seen in giant water bugs.
 Lethocerus deyrollei is a large and nocturnal predatory insect found in still waters near vegetation.
 In this species the males take care of masses of eggs by keeping them hydrated with water from their bodies.
 Without a male caring for the eggs like this, they become desiccated and will not hatch.
 In this species, males are a scarce resource that females must sometimes compete for.
 Those that cannot find a free male often stab the eggs of a brooding one.
 As in the above case, males then fertilize this female and care for her eggs.
 Noritaka Ichikawa has found that males only moisten their eggs during the first 90 seconds or so, after which all of the moisture on their bodies has evaporated.
 However, they guard the egg masses for as long as several hours at a time, when they could be hunting prey.
 They do not seem to prevent further evaporation by staying guard, as males that only guarded the nest for short periods were seen to have similar hatching rates in a controlled experiment where there were no females present.
 It seems rather that males are more successful in avoiding infanticidal females when they are out of the water with their eggs, which might well explain the ultimate cause of this behavior.

-Female rats will eat the kits of strange females for a source of nutrition, and to take over the nest for her own litter.
+A female rat will eat the kits of strange females for a source of nutrition, and to take over the nest for her own litter.